barnii77/codex-headless/README.md

 E.g. File is at `~/.codex/sessions/rollout-2025-05-25-f155748d-63d2-4561-a499-aefb5a2c39ba.json`
 ---> ID = `f155748d-63d2-4561-a499-aefb5a2c39ba`.

-The combination of these two options gives you the ability to relatively easily emulate the full Codex UI experience in headless mode.
+This option gives you the ability to relatively easily emulate the full Codex UI experience in headless mode.

 ## Example Usage